 Dementia support: understanding and helping with swallowing issues

 Dementia is a progressive condition.
 Over time, issues with swallowing can become more common.
-If you are a carer, it can be worrying to watch someone with dementia choke on their food or have difficulties swallowing.
-You can find information below on how to help with eating and drinking.
+It can be worrying to watch someone with dementia choke on their food or have swallowing problems.
+Find out how to help them eat and drink.

 As dementia progresses, swallowing issues can become more common.